 WHY IT’S IMPORTANT TO LEARN GERMAN IN BERLIN

-My advice for aspiring and current Berliners is to learn German to the best of their ability.
-If you’re planning to stay in Berlin for anything beyond a brief vacation or a three-month tourist visa, it’s important that you make an effort to learn the language.
-Even just learning a little bit of German will go a long way.
+My advice for aspiring and current Berliners is to learn German to the best of your ability.
+If you’re planning to stay in Berlin for anything more than a vacation, make an honest effort to learn the language.
+Even just learning a little German will go a long way.
 Learning German is also key for those looking to find a job in Berlin.
-It will not only substantially increase your chances of finding a job, but it will also set you apart from other candidates who are lagging behind on the language front.
+It will not only increase your chances of finding employment but will also set you apart from other candidates who are lagging behind on the language front.

 Stay Ahead of the Game: Get the latest news on immigration, job opportunities, and life in Germany delivered straight to your inbox.